-The Ministry of Natural Resources and Forestry and the Ministry of the Environment, Conservation and Parks have considered the use of all approved methods and tools for Phragmites control, in order to attempt to manage Phragmites occurring on Crown lands.
-Tools and methods currently registered and available for use are outlined in detail within the guidance document "Invasive Phragmites - Best Management Practices" (Ministry of Natural Resources and Forestry 2011).
+The Ministry of Northern Development, Mines, Natural Resources and Forestry and the Ministry of the Environment, Conservation and Parks have considered the use of all approved methods and tools for Phragmites control, in order to attempt to manage Phragmites occurring on Crown lands.
+Tools and methods currently registered and available for use are outlined in detail within the guidance document "Invasive Phragmites - Best Management Practices" (Ministry of Natural Resources and Forestry, 2011 and Ontario Invasive Plant Council, 2020).

-In 2015, both ministries staff completed project requirements under both the Ministry of Natural Resources and Forestry's Class Environmental Assessment for Resource Stewardship and Facility Development and the Class Environmental Assessment for Provincial Parks and Conservation Reserves.
+In 2015, both ministries completed project requirements under both the Ministry of Northern Development, Mines, Natural Resources and Forestry's Class Environmental Assessment for Resource Stewardship and Facility Development and the Class Environmental Assessment for Provincial Parks and Conservation Reserves.
 Staff also completed these requirements to expand the control areas to include Turkey Point and the Big Creek Watershed (2017) and Turkey Point Provincial Park (2017/2018).